junseok-kim-ca/Customer-Shopping-Analysis/README.md

 ***Key Findings***
-1. PayPal is the most popular payment method with 677 transactions, indicating its strong presence in the shopping behavior.
+1. **PayPal** is the most popular payment method with 677 transactions, indicating its strong presence in the shopping behavior.
-2. The proportions of transactions are relatively similar, suggesting no overwhelming customer preference for any single alternative.
+2. The proportions of transactions are relatively similar, suggesting **no overwhelming customer preference** for any single alternative.

 ***Insights***
-1. Since no method overwhelmingly dominates, there’s a chance to enhance user experience across all payment types by simplifying checkout processes, introducing loyalty programs, or reducing fees could further boost overall adoption.
+1. Since no method overwhelmingly dominates, there’s a chance to **enhance user experience** across all payment types by simplifying checkout processes, introducing **loyalty programs**, or **reducing fees** could further boost overall adoption.

 ### 4. What is the total revenue segmented by customer demographics, and season?